FAQ

 That’s a great question, and the answer is, “it depends.”

-Don’t forget that a lot of authors pivot between the two.
+Something else to note: a lot of authors pivot between the two.
 You can start in trad and decide it’s not for you, or visa versa.
 That’s why we have so many hybrid authors!
 Just keep writing and learning, and you’ll do great. <3

 The obvious answer is “write more.”